digitaltwinconsortium/ManufacturingOntologies/Tools/GrafanaDashboard/configuregrafana.md

 ![Right data source selected](datasourceselected.png)

-Within Grafana it is also possible to create Alerts.
+Within Grafana it is also possible to create alerts.
 Please follow [this](grafanaalert.md) manual to create an alert.